veerababu8127/Mowbly-Mobile-SDK/template/README.md

 2. Overwrite project name and app name
 3. Place your HTML, JS and CSS code for your app under `assets` folder
 4. Update `res/values/strings.xml` with specific values for `app_name`, `bundle_name`, `page_home_name` and `page_home_url`.
+5. Import `standalone-mowbly` and `mowbly` library projects to the workspace
+6. Add `standalone-mowbly` as library reference to the project.
-5. Project is ready to run!
+7. Project is ready to run!

 iOS